 It’s also the setting of one of Australia’s largest music festivals – the Port Fairy Folk Festival, held in March.

 Forrest is a small town located north of the Otways rainforest.
+It can easily be visited as a side trip on the Great Ocean Road.

 It’s known for its MTB trails and nearby Lake Elizabeth.
 There’s excellent walking tracks and hiking trails.
 It’s also one of the top spots in Australia to spy platypi.